 Overseas parents with EAL are encouraged to develop their English skills to better support their children and to enhance their own opportunities.
 Community Learning Milton Keynes (CLMK) offers a range of English courses for adults; in many cases these are free to learners.
-Several Milton Keynes' schools have provided their own English courses for parents.
-For example, Jubilee Wood Primary school has provided informal classes during the school day and MK Academy has offered formal ESOL classes after school.
+Several Milton Keynes' schools have provided their own English courses for parents, either as informal classes during the school day or as more formal ESOL classes after school.